frizensami/frizensami/README.md

 ### Current focus

-- Along with my co-lecturer and teaching assistants, I work on a platform for students in our CS1010 Programming Methodology class at NUS to access [a Linux instance in the browser](https://github.com/learn-compsci/webtop).
+- Along with my co-lecturer and teaching assistants, I work on a platform for students in our CS1010 Programming Methodology class at NUS to access [a Linux desktop environment in their browser](https://github.com/learn-compsci/webtop).

 ### Random interests
 - I like working on programming languages like this [Singlish-based one](https://github.com/frizensami/singlang) and [understanding the quirks of other languages](https://github.com/frizensami/haskell-optimization).